Retired educator Kathy Sanborn seeks East Area seat on Rowan-Salisbury School Board - Salisbury Post

 Sanborn, 61, grew up in Dallas, N.C. as one of four children.
 She graduated from North Gaston High School and went on to attend Appalachian State University and earn a bachelor’s degree in education with concentrations in learning, mental and emotional disabilities.
 She also earned master’s degree in school administration from the University of North Carolina at Charlotte.

 She began teaching in 1984 as a junior high school special education teacher with Kings Mountain City Schools.
-She later moved to Albermarle to continue her teaching career at New London Elementary School and built a long and varied career in education that ultimately brought her to Rowan-Salisbury Schools.
+She later moved to Albemarle to continue her teaching career at New London Elementary School and built a long and varied career in education that ultimately brought her to Rowan-Salisbury Schools.

 In 2004 she was offered an assistant principal position at East Rowan High School.
 In 2006 she was appointed Director of Secondary Education for RSS and served in that capacity until she retired in 2013.
 But she couldn’t give up her passion for publication education.
 In 2014, she started the business Education4All, which “focuses on curriculum development and academy support for Crosby Scholars.”